-Option Description VPN Addr Pool Enter the IP address for the VPN address pool.
+Option Description VPN Address Pool Enter the IP address for the VPN address pool.
 Loopback Address Pool Enter the IP address for the loopback address pool.

-Auth After Location Change Toggle On to enable anti-theft protection.
+Option Description Auth After Location Change Toggle On to enable anti-theft protection.
 When a device is disconnected from the SD-WAN network and reappears in a different geographic location or in a different network topology, access to the overlay is blocked, and information is displayed about the device location change.
 Administrators can choose whether manually approve access to the network.
 Toggle Off to disable anti-theft protection.
 BGP Community Prefix (First 8 bits) Displays the prefix number for BGP communities.
+IPsec Configuration Between Hubs cross Region Select an IPsec template to define the configuration between hubs in different regions.